LAMSSAOUI/fact_of_Container_image/README.md

 * Archives (ZIP, RAR)
 * Executable files (EXE, MSI)
 * Backups (SQL, BAK)
+-->
 Summary :
   * that an image is a set of all dependecies , script , configuration ....
-  * all dependecies , scripts , configuration ... called Container fileSystem
+  * all dependecies , scripts , configuration ... stored in a container  called Container fileSystem
-  * they call container image because they store container filesystem as they store real images with blob type
+  * they call container image because they store container filesystem as they store real images (Profile_Picture) with blob type
+  * container is build in tree layers each layer stored with a blob type this is why they call each layer a blob when we pull it from the database (image regestry)
-  * container image has a blob type because they are heavy and for other reasons as we see before
+  * container layer has a blob type because they are heavy and for other reasons as we see before